GenomicsAotearoa/long-read-assembly/docs/pages/day3a_assembly_qc.md

 **Run gfastats on a FASTA**

-Let's get some basic statistics for an assembly using a tool called **gfastats**, which will output metrics such as N50, auN, total size, etc. We can try it out on a verkko trio assembly of HG002 that's already been downloaded onto NeSI.
+Let's get some basic statistics for an assembly using a tool called **gfastats**, which will output metrics such as N50, auN, total size, etc. We can try it out on a Verkko trio assembly of HG002 that's already been downloaded onto NeSI.

 !!! terminal "code"